PattonChen98/PattonChen98.github.io/about.md

 My research lies at the intersection of the economics of crime, law & economics, and political economy.
 I am especially interested in how social movements, policy design, and institutional incentives generate or mitigate racial disparities in the criminal justice system.
 A large part of my current agenda examines the political economy of police‑alternative programs in the United States.

-Before Harvard, I earned an M.A. in Economics at Duke University and served as a research assistant to Professors Bocar Ba and Tony Cheng on policing projects, and to Professor Jonathan Petkun on judicial retirement.
+Before Harvard, I earned an M.A. in Economics at Duke University and served as a research assistant to Professor Bocar Ba and Professor Tony Cheng on policing projects, and to Professor Jonathan Petkun on judicial retirement.

 ## Education
 - **Ph.D** in Public Policy (Economics Track), Harvard University, 2025-Present